oracle/oracle-database-operator/docs/oraclerestart/README.md

 **IMPORTANT :** You must make the changes specified in this section before you proceed to the next section.

-In order to become familiar with Oracle Restart on containers, you can refer [this documentation](https://github.com/oracle/docker-images/blob/main/OracleDatabase/RAC/OracleRealApplicationClusters/docs/orestart/README.md) before proceeding further.
+To become familiar with Oracle Restart in containerized environments, review the [this documentation](https://github.com/oracle/docker-images/blob/main/OracleDatabase/RAC/OracleRealApplicationClusters/docs/orestart/README.md) before proceeding further

 [Pre-requisites for running Oracle Restart Controller](./provisioning/prerequisites_oracle_restart_db.md)